NVDLI/LDL/README.md

 The initial versions of these programming examples were tested with versions 2.4 and 2.5 of TensorFlow and versions 1.8.0 and 1.9.0 of PyTorch.
-The most recent versions have been tested with version 2.13.0 of TensorFlow and version 2.1.0 of PyTorch.
+The most recent versions have been tested with version 2.16.1 of TensorFlow (with Keras 3) and version 2.5.0 of PyTorch.
 TensorFlow is sometimes rather verbose when using GPU acceleration.
 To make it less verbose, set the environment variable `TF_CPP_MIN_LOG_LEVEL` to the value 2.
 If you are using bash, this can be done with `export TF_CPP_MIN_LOG_LEVEL=2`.

 The naming of each code example from the book follows the pattern `cXeY_DESCRIPTION.py` where X represents the chapter number, Y the example